ApolloScapeAuto/dataset-api/trajectory_prediction/readme.md

 ![](../examples/trajectory-prediction.gif)

 ## Dataset download
+The trajectory dataset consists of 53min training sequences and 50min testing sequences captured at 2 frames per second.

+3d tracks object counts for cars, bicycles, and pedestrians are as follows:
+248504, 70751, 82176

 [sample_trajectory.zip](https://ad-apolloscape.cdn.bcebos.com/trajectory/sample_trajectory.zip")
 [sample_image.zip](https://ad-apolloscape.cdn.bcebos.com/trajectory/sample_image.zip")

 [prediction_test.zip](https://ad-apolloscape.cdn.bcebos.com/prediction_data%2Fprediction_test.zip)
 [prediction_train.zip](https://ad-apolloscape.cdn.bcebos.com/prediction_data%2Fprediction_train.zip)

+## Data Structure
+The folder structure of the trajectory prediction is as follows:

+1) prediction_train.zip: training data for trajectory prediction.

+∙ Each file is a 1min sequence with 2fps.

+∙ Each line in a file contains frame_id, object_id, object_type, position_x, position_y, position_z, object_length, object_width, object_height, heading.

+∙ There are five different object types as shown in following table.
+During the evaluation in this challenge, we treat the first two types, small vehicle and big vehicle, as one type (vehicle).

+object_type	small vehicles	big vehicles	pedestrian	motorcyclist and bicyclist	others ID	1	2	3	4	5

+∙ Position is given in the world coordinate system.
+The unit for the position and bounding box is meter.

+∙ The heading value is the steering radian with respect to the direction of the object.

+∙ In this challenge, we mainly evaluate predicted position_x and position_y in the next 3 seconds.

+2) prediction_test.zip: testing data for trajectory prediction.

+∙ Each line contains frame_id, object_id, object_type, position_x, position_y, position_z, object_length, object_width, object_height, heading.

+∙ A testing sequence contains every six frames in the prediction_test.txt.
+Each sequence is evaluated independently.

 ## Evaluation
 evaluation.py is the evaluation code.
 Run the code for a sample evaluation: